 Aberdeen City Ride: Kirkhill, St Fergus Chapel, Craibstone Park and Ride

 This route has something for everyone - natural trails, a few berms and a Pictish Chapel.
-Carparks will be busy this weekend, so the route starts at the Craibstone Park and Ride in Dyce, and takes a backdoor route in to Kirkhill Forest.
+The route starts at the Craibstone Park and Ride in Dyce, and takes a backdoor route in to Kirkhill Forest.

 From the Park and Ride in Dyce, off the Airport Road, start towards the north on a cut through between the Emerson building and a building site.
 Go straight on to join the cycle path on Dyce Drive and head left.
 Take the next left, follow the track around the industrial estate, to the right, and a trail uphill to the AWPR.
 Just before the track crosses the bridge, turn right on a poorly defined path that takes a gap in the trees.
 This opens out in to doubletrack and reaches a main road at Overton.
 Turn left, and take the busy road for 300m, to the turning signposted for Chapel of St. Fergus.

 It is worth a loop here to take in the ruin of St Fergus Chapel, some Pictish decorated stones and a beautiful stretch of the River Don.
 Follow the signs to the chapel on the left-hand fork to a carpark.
 To complete a loop, take the stairs from a layby to river level, then follow the path to the right.
+Please be respectful of fishermen on this stretch - if they are fishing then save the loop for another day and return the way you came.
 There are some places where you need to carry your bike.
 Rejoin the road at the silver gate.

 The Pictish Stones are typical examples of those found in Pictland, modern northeast Scotland.
 The Picts is a name given by the Romans to people that lived here in the first millenium AD, we do not know what they called themselves.
 The picts were defeated by the Romans in 86 AD, and converted to Christianity between 500 and 800 AD.
 After invasion and occupation by the Vikings, the Pictish kingdoms were know as Scotland by the 10th century.